jcarswell/hris-integration/source/development/extending/import_forms.rst

 Extending the FTP Import Form
 =============================

-The FTP import form is responsible for taking a parsed row of data from the the CSV parser and coverting the raw data in to a valid employee object.
+The FTP import form is responsible for taking a parsed row of data from the the CSV parser and converting the raw data in to a valid employee object.
 Your custom form will need to at minimum define the save_main method.

 It is recommended that you review the BaseImport

 Your form will extend the base class which provides most of the basic interfaces and data.
-You will need to define the `save` method which is what will be called after class initalization.
+You will need to define the `save` method which is what will be called after class initialization.

-The class initailization will take the required data to be saved, do any general parsing required and make it availble in self to be utilized
+The class initialization will take the required data to be saved, do any general parsing required and make it available in self to be utilized

-Base Froms:
+Base Form:
 - ftp_import: ftp_import.forms.BaseImport

 An example module would look something like: